On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 Some notion of a derivative of the embedding functions in the action simply has to exist if we compute the path integral over them.
 If the action of a field theory contains derivatives of the field, singularities therefore can merely be added as boundary points of paths of quantum fields, as long as the action has no other fields that forbid this, and as long as the derivatives do not diverge close to the singularity and as long as all physical observables near and, if possible, at the singularity, remain finite classically and after quantization. \end{remark} \begin{remark} This is similar as in in classical mechanics, where singularities are sometimes defined (even though this is not an entirely satisfactory definition, see the article of Geroch \cite{Geroch123}) as points over which geodesics parameterized by some curve parameter can not be continued. \end{remark} \begin{remark} The requirement that differentiable structures must exist for quantum fields are especially visible in the axiomatic approach to quantum field theory, where field operators are described as operator valued distributions of smooth, fast falling test functions on a Schwartz space.
 A good overview of the axiomatic methods of constructive quantum quantum field theory, especially in connection with conformal field theory and string theory, is given by Schottenloher \cite{schottenloher}. \end{remark}

 Classically, the equations of motion that follow from the Polyakov action are given by the Laplace equation with $ \nabla^2 $ as the Laplace-Beltrami operator.

-For the case where $ \tilde\gamma_{ab} $ is flat, (i.e. the case where the perturbation expansion of the world-sheet in the Polyakov action has been stopped before the first loop), one can use reparameterization and Weyl invariance to to set the world sheet to $ \tilde\gamma_{00}=-1,\tilde\gamma_{11}=1,h_{01}=\tilde\gamma_{10}=0 $ in order to reduce the equations of motions to
+For the case where $ \tilde\gamma_{uw} $ is flat, (i.e. the case where the perturbation expansion of the world-sheet in the Polyakov action has been stopped before the first loop), one can use reparameterization and Weyl invariance to to set the world sheet to $ \tilde\gamma_{00}=-1,\tilde\gamma_{11}=1,h_{01}=\tilde\gamma_{10}=0 $ in order to reduce the equations of motions to

 When we have such differential equations, together with a singularity that may act as a boundary point, then for the mathematician, it is clear that one has to study Cauchy problems, i.e. if, some initial data of $ X^\mu $, or $ \partial X^\mu $ for a set of points $ \sigma\in[0,2\pi] $ at $ \tau=0 $ or similarly for $ \sigma=0 $ and $ \tau\in[0,\infty) $, will determine a unique solution of Eq. (\ref{stringbelt}).
-Let us emphasize in the following for the physicist and the mathematician who is not familiar with the study of fields in curved space-times why the study of Cauchy problems is especially important if one wants to describe the propagation of quantum fields on a curved space-time.
+Let us emphasize in the following for the physicist and the mathematician who is not familiar with the study of fields in Lorentzian non-Minkowski space-times, why the study of Cauchy problems is especially important if one wants to describe the propagation of quantum fields on a curved space-time or a space-time with boundaries or other singularities.

 In constructive quantum field theory, field operators are tempered distributions and a quantum field theory of the massive Klein Gordon equation